carbon-language/carbon-lang/docs/design/README.md

 The bindings in the parameter list default to
 [`let` bindings](#binding-patterns), and so the parameter names are treated as [r-values](#value-categories-and-value-phases).
 This is appropriate for input parameters.
-This binding will be implemented using a const reference, unless it is legal to copy and copying is cheaper.
+This binding will be implemented using a pointer, unless it is legal to copy and copying is cheaper.

 If the `var` keyword is added before the binding, then the arguments will be